 The Israelites are being chased.
 They’re standing before the Red Sea.
 God sent them there, but now they’re trapped with no way out.
 Moses raises his hand.
 Then God makes the east wind rise, which splits the waters.
 The Israelites walk across the seafloor to the opposite shore.
 Then the waves swallow the Egyptians.

 Even God can’t do anything on his own.

 “I actually believe that needing others is an incredibly beautiful, sacred thing.
 We need to stop believing in this kind of toxic idea of self-reliance.
 People often say to me, ‘You’re so brave.
 You’re so strong.’
-But I’m actually really fragile and that’s okay.
-I just need other people to help, and when those people are able to reciprocate, that’s the closest thing to love I’ve ever felt.”
+But I’m actually really fragile and that’s okay.”

 Did the Egyptian soldiers deserve to die?

 “When someone is saved from certain death by a strange concatenation of circumstances, they say that’s a miracle.
 But of course if someone is killed by a freak chain of events — the oil spilled just there, the safety fence broken just there – that must also be a miracle.”